Ricaidito/Postfix-Wff-Analyzer/README.md

 # Postfix-Wff-Analyzer
-A program that checks if the propositional logic formula is a well formed formula using Stack.
+A program that checks if the propositional logic (typed in postfix) formula is a well formed formula using Stack.